hcholab/sfkit/README.md

 - networking: Setup the networking, including your IP address and any relevant ports.
 - generate_keys: Generate your public and private cryptographic keys for use in encrypting the data.
 - register_data: Register and validate your data.
 - run_protocol: Run the protocol.
+When not using docker, this command will also install required dependencies and software updates as needed.
 As this command may be long-running, you may want to run it with a tool like nohup, screen or tmux to prevent it from terminating if you close this window/terminal.
 For example, `nohup sfkit run_protocol & tail -f nohup.out`.

 ### Docker image